 Recent ransomware attacks exploiting hypervisor vulnerabilities have highlighted the importance of having an end-to-end disaster recovery solution.
 Over the past few months, attackers have been able to use an exploit to take control of hypervisors and encrypt their virtual disks.
 Because hypervisors are typically used to pool data from other systems, this can result in large data losses and offline systems for the organizations impacted.

 Many businesses have made hypervisors a key part of their disaster recovery (DR) strategy.
-But it has become apparent that relying too heavily on the hypervisor being completely secure is a risk.
+But because of the hypervisor vulnerabilities, it has become apparent that relying heavily on the hypervisor is a risk.

 At Aptum, we believe platform diversity is a key component of an effective DR plan.
 If you are relying on native replication in your production and DR environments, you risk replicating compromised files, making it more difficult to find a clean backup to use as your recovery point.